Altuve’s 2 early throwing errors doom Astros in ALCS Game 2

 Altuve’s mistakes and another quiet day at the plate have put the defending AL champion Astros in a 2-0 series hole in less than 24 hours in San Diego.

+“We were down 0-2 in the World Series last year with (ALCS Game 3 starter) José Urquidy and (ALCS Game 4 starter Zack) Greinke coming up next to pitch for us,” shortstop Carlos Correa said.
+“It’s not like we haven’t done it before.
+It’s not impossible.”

-If defense wins championships in baseball, Houston’s gloves are not ready for rings.
-The Astros have made three errors in two games, while the Rays have played sparkling defense all across the diamond in their two victories.
+But if defense wins championships in baseball, Houston’s gloves are not ready for rings.
+The Astros have made three errors in two games, while the Rays have played sparkling defense all across the diamond.

 “He’s been the heartbeat of this team, the staple of this organization for so many years,” said Houston starter Lance McCullers Jr., who pitched seven outstanding innings.
 “I really wanted to pick him up there.
 I wish we were talking about something different.
 He’s a hell of a player, and he understands how much we support him.
 He just needs to come back tomorrow like he always has.”